RobKraft/EfficientSoftwareDevelopment/content/en/docs/Practices/AutomatedDevOps.md

 How your team trains people using your solution has no impact on your team's ability to automate builds and the running of tests.
 ###### 25. How does the *[Support](/docs/elements/support/)* in your context impact the probability that *automating builds and the running of tests* will add value to your process?
 How your team supports people using your solution has no impact on your team's ability to automate builds and the running of tests.

+#### Questions to ask your team about DevOps:
+* Should we automate our build?
+* Should we automate our deploy?
+* Should we invest more in automating our build and deploy?
+* Should we automate builds upon checkin?
+* Should we automate deploys upon checkin?